If you want to know how to make money as a 15-year-old in Canada, walk right in and take a seat. Class is in session!

 12. Blogging

-A blog is simply a means of writing about anything you want on the Internet.
-As long as you are getting clicks and views, you can monetize your writing skills.
+This is a very viable way to make money, not just for teenagers but for adults as well.
+A blog simply means writing about anything you want on the Internet.
+If you get clicks and views, you can monetize your writing skills.
 You can place adverts on your blog or even sell merchandise.

-Understandably, it might take you a while to get people to know you (because there are tons of blogs out there), but you just might get it right eventually.
+Understandably, it might take a while to get people to know you (because there are tons of blogs out there), but you might get it right eventually.
 You can use social media as a promotion tool for your blog.

 13. Hand Out Flyers